ahtsham58/ahtsham58.github.io/_pages/about.md

 a field of study, but a <i>broader mission</i>. <br> <br>

-Currently, my work is centered around the extensive exploration of <i>large language models (LLMs)</i> with a specific focus on their societal impact and influence on individuals.
+Currently, my work is centered around the extensive exploration of <i>Large Language Models (LLMs)</i> with a focus on their societal impact and influence on individuals.
 In addition, I'm involved in various activties like commencing generative AI use-cases, their solutions, and impact.
-Furthermore, I'm actively engaging in collaborative research projects with esteemed international scholars and practioners.
+To this end, I'm open to engage in collaborative research projects with esteemed international scholars and practioners.